-Tinderbox Roasters has been caffeinating both visitors and residents of Westport for five years now.
+Tinderbox Roasters has been caffeinating both visitors and residents of Westport for several years now.
 Owners, Chad and Aubrey Baier bought the business in 2014 from Nick and Tara Greeley who began the roaster in 2012.
 But changes are brewing once again.

 Even if you’ve not stopped by their eclectically decorated and aesthetically pleasing shop at 101 N. Montesano Street in Westport, you may still be familiar with their roasts served around the Harbor.
 Several establishments serve Tinderbox coffee or sell their beans including Huckle-Bearies Espresso & Bake Shop, The Market Place and Rediviva in Aberdeen, Nelson Crab Company in Tokeland, Frontagers in Seabrook and All Wrapped Up in Montesano.